-Figure 4-11 presents the projected OEM price of commercially available white-light OLED devices (driver and fixture not included) for a luminance of 1,000 cd/m.
-The OEM lamp price decreases exponentially from an estimated \$100/klm in 2008 to \$6/klm by 2015, assuming reasonable volumes of tens of thousands.
-The OEM lamp price, measured in $\$/m^2$ is approximately a factor of three greater than OLED device price when measured in $\$/m^2$ for the assumed luminance.
+Figure 4-11 presents the projected OEM price of commercially available white-light OLED devices (driver and fixture not included) for a luminance of 1,000 cd/m2.
+The OEM lamp price decreases exponentially from an estimated \$100/klm in 2008 to \$10/klm by 2015, assuming reasonable volumes of tens of thousands.
+The OEM lamp price, measured in \$/m2 is approximately a factor of three greater than OLED device price when measured in \$/klm for the assumed luminance.
+It is important to note that the price projections below are for OLED devices and not luminaires.
+Because an OLED driver and fixture may be less costly than that of a conventional lighting source, an OLED luminaire with a more expensive "lamp/device" may still be cost competitive with a conventional luminaire.